Susan B. Ridgely

 Biography

-I use the methodologies of lived religion to analyze the role of age and intergenerational engagement in religious practice.
+I use the methodologies of lived religion to analyze how religious communities sustain themselves within the competitive landscape of American Religion.
+I am particularly interested in how communities hope to shape the future of America through intergenerational engagement in religious practice.
 I am the author of Practicing What the Doctor Preached: At Home with Focus on the Family (Oxford University Press, 2016), When I was a Child: Children’s Interpretations of First Communion (University of North Carolina Press, 2005), and two edited volumes on theories and methods for including children in the academic study of religion.
-My current project uses archival research and oral histories to explore the generational consequences of the desegregation of the diocese of Raleigh, North Carolina in 1953.
+My current project, Sacraling Interracial Kinship, uses archival research and oral histories to explore the generational consequences of the desegregation of the diocese of Raleigh, North Carolina, in 1953.

 Publications